byu-rad-lab/pneudrive/pcb_design/README.md

 3) If you want, you can order a stencil to make soldering the SMT components easier.
 We have not done this since there are only 1 or 2 controller boards that need to be assembled.

 ### Ordering Components
 1) The Bill of Materials (BoM) PneuDrive BoM - Controllerv1.2.pdf.
 The BoM contains links to purchase components, descriptions, and part numbers.
-For convenience, [here](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e7e1c98464) is a link to a Mouser cart with **MOST OF** the components needed to assemble the controller board.
 The total price as of 2023 is $5.87 USD.
 2) You will also need female headers to plug things into and the logic level shifter from pololu.

 ### Assembly